An oval plate containing Futomaki (Thick Maki Sushi).

 To Prepare the Mitsuba or Spinach

-- Tie the stems of a handful mitsuba (Japanese parsley) with cooking twine to keep them from being untied while cooking.
-Bring a pot of water to boil.
-Add 1 tsp salt and blanch mitsuba or spinach just until tender.
+• Tie the stems of 1 handful of mitsuba (Japanese parsley) or spinach together with cooking twine to keep them bundled while cooking.
+Bring a pot of water to a boil.
+Add 1 tsp salt and blanch the mitsuba or spinach just until tender.
 Do not overcook.

 To Prepare the Cucumber